 This tool may not work properly until you specify your Wi-Fi network adapter.
 On our Windows PC, we had to click Options > Advanced Options in Wireless Network Watcher, check “Use the following network adapter,” and choose our physical Wi-Fi adapter before performing a scan.

 Once again, this isn’t something you really need to worry about constantly.
-If you’re using WPA2-PSK encryption and have a good passphrase, you can feel fairly secure.
+If you’re using WPA2-PSK encryption, or better yet, WPA3, and have a good passphrase, you can feel fairly secure.
 It’s unlikely anyone is connected to your Wi-Fi without your permission.
-If you’re concerned this is happening for some reason, you can always just change your Wi-Fi’s passphrase—you’ll have to re-enter it on all your approved devices, of course.
+If you’re concerned this is happening for some reason, you can always just change your Wi-Fi’s passphrase — you’ll have to re-enter it on all your approved devices, of course.
 Be sure WPS is disabled before you do this, as WPS is vulnerable and attackers could potentially use it to re-connect to your network without the passphrase.

 - › How to Change the IP Address on iPhone